As seen in:

 Experience is very important in resumes for dental assistants.
 You'll spot detailed, well-thought work experience section in almost every dental assistant resume example out there.

-In a very short time, even a new job candidate can get plenty of experience for a dental assistant resume.
+The good news?
+In a very short time, even a new job candidate can get plenty of experience to put it in a dental assistant resume.

 First, consider volunteering.
 It's easy to land volunteer work, and even a few days can take a resume from zero to hero.
 Second, join local associations.
 It's worth it for the networking alone.
 Beyond that, associations look great on a resume.

 Finally, if you did an externship, list it in your education section.
 Take a look at the new graduate dental assistant resume samples below:

 Two Entry Level Dental Assistant Job Descriptions for a Resume (No Experience)

 Dental Assistant Experience: Not much experience yet, but willing to learn for good hourly pay!

-You know where that entry level dental assistant resume is headed?
+You know where that entry level dental assistant resume example is headed?

 Straight to oblivion.
 Why bother, when you could have a dental assistant resume experience section like this: